 Mentees can gain the insight of a more experienced peer, improve their personal effectiveness, and define career goals and the steps needed to achieve them.
 They will also gain a supportive sounding board.

 Mentors in the programme have the opportunity to pass on their knowledge and experience, practise new skills such as active listening and coaching, and in turn learn from their mentee.

 When should I apply and how will I be matched?

 The application process opens twice a year in the spring and autumn.
 Mentors and mentees complete a short online application that reflects the ICRS Competency Framework, which is an opportunity to reflect on what they want to achieve, which enables us to make a good match.

 This can take some time – in making matches, we consider compatibility of skills, experience, and mentoring goals to find appropriate pairs.
 It may take more than one round for applicants to be matched.
 We also prioritise employees of organisational members that have a good track record of providing ICRS mentors.

 Start your application

-Our next application window will open in Autumn 2021.
+Our next application window will open in the early months of 2022.
 Watch this space and our monthly newsletter, The Express, for more details.

 Who can apply as a mentee?